The Rust Performance Book

 Finished dev [unoptimized + debuginfo] target(s) in 29.80s

-The compiled code will be placed in the target/debug/
+will be placed in the target/debug/

 directory. cargo run

-will run the debug build.
+will run the dev

-, cargo run --release
+cargo run --release

-rustc
+.
+(Alternatively, rustc

-has multiple other options for optimized builds, such as -C opt-level
+has multiple options for

-.)
-This will typically take longer than a debug build because of the
+longer than a dev build because of the additional optimizations.

 Consider the following final line of output from a cargo build --release